-- The Stormwater Utility fee ($22.50/six months or $45/annual) helps to defray the costs of our City’s deteriorating storm drainage system.
+- The Stormwater Utility fee ($22.50/six months or $45/annual) goes toward maintenance and improvements to the City’s stormwater systems.

 - The Solid Waste Service fee (see table below) covers the costs of providing weekly refuse, recycling and yard waste collection services.

 - The Neighborhood Lighting fee ($17.50/six months or $35/annual) helps to defray the cost of implementing residential lights throughout neighborhoods.
 This is fee is only applied when neighborhoods have completed the petition process.
 Visit our Neighborhood Lighting page for details.

 UA households are scheduled to receive their semi-annual Stormwater Utility and Solid Waste Service invoice in the mail late January/early February and again in late June/early July.
 We thank you in advance for paying your invoice promptly.

 Senior Discount – Single-unit Homeowners who reside at the address are aged 60 years or above can qualify for a discount on their Solid Waste base fee at any time by completing an online form.
 The first discount will not take effect until the next semi-annual bill.
 ONCE QUALIFIED, THERE IS NO NEED TO REAPPLY.